Bittencourt/DESSEM2Julia/docs/planning/PROJECT_CONTEXT.md

 # DESSEM2Julia Project Context & Knowledge Base

 **Last Updated**: October 26, 2025 - Session 23
-**Current Status**: 20/32 parsers complete (63%), 2,994 tests passing ✅
+**Snapshot Status (at that time)**: 20/32 parsers complete (63%), 2,994 tests passing ✅
-Note: Status figures here are a historical snapshot.
-For the up-to-date parser coverage and counts, see File Formats Overview (docs/file_formats.md).
+Note: These figures are intentionally preserved as a historical snapshot.
+For the up-to-date parser coverage, remaining targets, and counts (including post-RESPOT/RESTSEG work), see the File Formats Overview in `docs/file_formats.md`.
 **Purpose**: Complete context for AI agents and developers continuing this project

 ---